nayefahmad/log/README.md

 - 98: point estimators, unbiasedness, sampling distributions
 - 55: probability as a special case of expectation
 - 227, 242, 261: expected value, expected utility and prospect theory
 - 263, 269: instrumental variables and simple regression for ATE
+- 153, 153A: multilevel models for modeling both individual- and group-level variation

 ## Cards